This article explains the 3 steps it takes to make your first project in cove.tool.

-- To select the inputs and standards which are dependent on the building size.
-For example, ASHRAE prescriptive inputs for building envelopes depend on the size of the project: a Small/ Medium/Large Office building each have their own set of R-values.
+To select the inputs and standards which are dependent on the building size.
+For example, ASHRAE prescriptive inputs for building envelopes depend on the size of the project: a Small/ Medium/Large Office building each has its own set of R-values.

 Making a 3D Model for cove.tool

 The 3 optional categories are Skylights, Interior Walls, and Shading Devices.
-Interior Walls and Shading Devices are primarily used for the Daylight related 3D simulations, and are not required but can help generate a bit more detailed results.
-Below is the same residential and commercial examples, but this time showing how they should be separated into the different categories for cove.tool's use.
+Interior Walls and Shading Devices are primarily used for daylight-related 3D simulations, and are not required but can help generate a bit more detailed results.
+Below is the same residential and commercial examples, but this time showing how they should be separated into different categories for cove.tool's use.